Honors and Awards

 University-wide Awards

 Students also have opportunities to receive other university-wide distinctions, such as the University Leadership Honors Course, Bell Public Service Scholarships, Dalai Lama Fellowships, Gallatin Human Rights Fellowships, SSC Conference Fund Grants and Wasserman Center Internship Grants, among many other awards.
 Faculty, staff, and, in some cases, fellow students can nominate undergraduates for these distinctions.
-To learn more, students can speak with an academic advisor or visit the Research & Fellowships website.
+To learn more, students can speak with an academic advisor or visit the Research and Fellowships website.